TurboGarry/python-projects/README.md

 ## Project 10

 Project 10 is a Face Detection app.
 It can detect upto 4 faces.

+## Project 11

+Project 11 is a weather app.
+you can get weather temperature of any city.